 Aachal Kotecha is a Clinical Scientist in Late Stage Development at Roche.
 Get to know Aachal below…

 When running the trial, she has to keep an eye on the data being collected to ensure it makes sense and that there is nothing worrying that could impact the patient’s wellbeing.
-It is very important for her to make sure the trial is safe.
+She needs to make sure the trial is safe.
 Once the trial ends, she is then responsible for interpreting the results.

 If the trial has gone well, the data is submitted to an independent regulatory body.
 This is a separate organisation to Roche, such as the Medicines and Healthcare products Regulatory Agency (MHRA).
 They review the study design, the results and safety aspects to check that the benefits of the new treatment are better than any risks that are present.
 If the treatment is authorised, this can then be made available to patients.